ritik93/two_digit_recognitioin/README.md

     - Since the images are of size 20 x 20, this gives us 400 inputs

 ## Model Implementation
-- The Model implementation is done using Tensorflow's Keras Sequential model and Dense layer with a sigmoid activation to construct the network
+- The Model's implementation is done using Tensorflow's Keras Sequential model and Dense layer with a sigmoid activation to construct the network
 - The implementation is shown in `tf_model.ipynb`